dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 - [**Quality**](/docs/dbt-cloud-apis/metadata-use-case-guides#quality)* &mdash; Make sure users have correct and up-to-date data for their analyses by monitoring test failures, source freshness, run status, exposures, and dependencies.
 - [**Operations**](/docs/dbt-cloud-apis/metadata-use-case-guides#operations)* &mdash;  Help data teams run dbt efficiently and reduce costs by using historical run data, including information like model build time and run counts.

-*_Refer to [Use cases](/docs/dbt-cloud-apis/metadata-use-case-guides) for more info; additional detailed use case and integration guides are coming soon_.
+*_Refer to [Using the Metadata API](/docs/dbt-cloud-apis/metadata-use-case-guides) for more info; additional detailed use case and integration guides are coming soon_.

 ## Product roadmap